 As you may have noticed, the prices of cryptocurrency tokens have drastically decreased in recent months — with many investors calling it a crypto crash.
 Even those coins that are considered the “best” cryptocurrencies have dropped in value.

-With recent moves by the U.S Federal Reserve to combat high inflation by raising interest rates, on top of instability across the world, there has been a knock-on effect with plenty of volatility also playing out in the cryptocurrency market.
+With recent moves by the U.S Federal Reserve to combat high inflation by raising interest rates, on top of global instability, there has been a knock-on effect that’s played out as decreased valuations and even bankruptcies in crypto.
+More than a few collapses have shaken the crypto market in the past year.

 So, what does this mean for you if you’re considering investing in cryptocurrency?